Chapter 10.15

 A. During normal business hours a private parking operator may charge a mail-in parking fee to owners of vehicles parked in the lot without authorization.

-B. No mail-in parking fee shall be charged by a private parking operator outside of normal business hours for parking spaces designated for customer parking only during business hours.
+E. Except as provided in subsections B, C and D of this section, no mail-in parking fee shall be charged by a private parking operator outside of normal business hours for parking spaces designated for customer parking only during business hours.
 (Ord.
-766 § 1, 2002; 1991 code § 8-34.3)
+901 § 1, 2016)

 10.15.230 Amount of fee.

-The mail-in parking fee charged under this article shall not exceed the initial amount of bail for violation of PHMC § 10.15.020 (parking in red zone) which is currently $20.00.
+The mail-in parking fee charged under this article shall not exceed the initial amount of bail for violation of PHMC § 10.15.020 (parking in red zone).
 Late fees of $15.00 may be charged if the initial mail-in parking fee remains unpaid after 21 days from date of issuance of the notice of parking fee.
-The private parking operator is not authorized to add any charges from the Department of Motor Vehicles to the late fee authorized above.
+If the mail-in parking fee is disputed in accordance with the provisions of this article, a late fee equal to $15.00 shall be imposed 21 days from the date of the applicable administrative hearing decision requiring payment of such fee.
+The private parking operator is not authorized to add any fees from the Department of Motor Vehicles to the late fee authorized above.
 (Ord.
-766 § 1, 2002; 1991 code § 8-34.4)
+901 § 1, 2016)

 10.15.240 Signs.

-In addition to meeting the requirements of PHMC § 10.15.220, signs shall be posted as required by this section.
+In addition to meeting the requirements of PHMC § 10.15.220, signs indicating any restrictions on parking in an off-street parking lot shall be posted as required by this section.

 A. No mail-in parking fee shall be charged and no notice of parking fee shall be issued unless there are signs in place substantially in the form required by this article.

-E. Signs must be posted at each entrance and exit to the lot, and must be visible from each restricted parking space.
+C. Additional signs or notices shall be posted and visible from each restricted parking space identifying any applicable parking restrictions.
 Where different restrictions apply to parking spaces with common entrances and exits, the restrictions applicable to each space shall be clearly delineated.

-F. The city traffic engineer is hereby authorized to approve sign locations and to establish uniform sign sizes, colors, sizes of lettering, and other information that may be required on all signs in order to be in compliance with this section.
-If the city traffic engineer establishes such criteria, all signs required by this section shall be brought into compliance within 60 days.
-The city traffic engineer may authorize signs that vary from subsections B through D of this section and such signs shall be deemed to be in compliance with this section.
+D. The city traffic engineer is hereby authorized to approve additional sign locations and to establish uniform sign sizes, colors, sizes of lettering, and other information that may be required on all signs in order to be in compliance with this section.
+If the city traffic engineer establishes such criteria, all signs required by this section shall be brought into compliance within 180 days.

-H. Nothing in this section shall be construed as to modify the authority of the city to issue citations for violations of this title regarding traffic and motor vehicles.
+F. Nothing in this section shall be construed as to modify the authority of the city to issue citations for violations of this title regarding traffic and motor vehicles.
 (Ord.
-766 § 1, 2002; 1991 code § 8-34.5)
+901 § 1, 2016)

 10.15.250 Notice of parking fees.